mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

     results_file = os.path.join(out_dir, 'detections.jsonlines')
 ```

-To start we will need to set a few parameters on the config object, these are parameters which are global to the pipeline as a whole, while individual stages receive their own parameters..
+To start we will need to set a few parameters on the config object, these are parameters which are global to the pipeline as a whole, while individual stages receive their own parameters.
 ```python
     config = Config()
     config.mode = PipelineModes.NLP